Skip to content

 Low-code platforms are acquired on unsuitable costing models

-Low-code platforms are usually offered on various licensing models.
+Low-code development platforms are usually offered on various licensing models.
 These include pay per user, pay per application, pay per request, or pay per data.
 A pay-per-user model, for example, may work for use cases where an executive dashboard is to be built, but not for customer-facing applications.
 For each use case, identifying the most optimal pricing model is the key to ensuring that the application is sustainable and profitable.

 Overlooking collaboration and adoption issues